The Shalom Center Board invites you to celebrate Reb Arthur’s 2nd Bar Mitzvah on October 29, shortly after his 83rd birthday.

 And now, back to October 29: To celebrate Reb Arthur’s 2d Bar Mitzvah by joining directly in the service and supper, reserving your seat for supper and supporting the Bar Mitzvah event and The Shalom Center, click REGISTER NOW

 and sign up for Reb Arthur’s 2nd Bar Mitzvah.
 Space is limited –-- first come, first served, first celebrated!
+Sorry, no walk-ins.

 If you won’t be able to come to Philadelphia and want to honor Reb Arthur and support his vigorous voice through a contribution to The Shalom Center, click here and complete the form.

 Either way, we welcome your reserving space in the Bar Mitzvah Bukher’s Booklet to tell a story about your own encounter with Reb Arthur or to tell a story about your own Bat/ Bar Mitzvah.
-Endorsements of Arthur and this wonderful event follow my signature.

 Blessings for a joyful sharing of this twice-in-a-lifetime celebration!